 “Neither are particularly easy options, obviously”, explains Freemovement.org.
 “It would be far preferable for EU law to be properly respected by the UK — for access to the NHS to be treated as comprehensive sickness insurance — and for full free movement rights of existing EU residents to be preserved along with continued access to the Court of Justice of the European Union when Brexit occurs.”

 However, it is unlikely that this is going to change, as the focus now is on formalising the conditions of the Brexit.
 If you wish to purchase comprehensive private health insurance in order to guard you against the worst case scenario, Expat Assure can advise you on the best insurance in your situation and level of cover.
 When comparing the market, the most comprehensive health insurance is without a doubt an international private medical insurance as it provide a much wider cover than a classic UK medical insurance.
 Among other conditions, this kind of insurance covers chronic or recurrent illnesses, not covered by a UK medical insurance.
-Find out more about expatriate health insurance and about expat health care and insurance in the UK) Don’t hesitate to contact us or to request your personalised insurance comparison.
+Find out more about international medical insurance for expats and about expat health care and health insurance in the UK) Don’t hesitate to contact us or to request your personalised insurance comparison.

 Get in touch